 Is your swimming pool looking a little worse for wear these days?
 Perhaps you feel as though it needs resurfacing and you’re concerned that it’s a little too soon?
-In any case, we will explore how often you should need to resurface your swimming pool on average, so that you can plan and budget accordingly.
+In any case, we will explore how often you should need to resurface your swimming pool on average and how much it costs in Australia so that you can plan and budget accordingly.

 Of course, not all swimming pools are created equal and there are a number of surfaces and materials available on the market.
 Thus, the type of swimming pool that you have in your backyard will affect the regularity at which you will need to resurface it.
 The average is between 3 to 7 years for resurfacing, but let’s get a little more specific, shall we?